Clinton to undergo surgery to repair torn tendon

 Clinton is due to travel to Helsinki to meet with Russian President Boris Yeltsin next Wednesday and Thursday. ``It will go on,″ Clinton said as he left Florida. ``You bet.″

-First lady Hillary Rodham Clinton is to leave Saturday morning on a two-week trip to Africa with their daughter, Chelsea.
-Aides said she probably still would go but delay her departure a few hours to be with the president. ``I think a lot depends on her conversations with the president,″ spokesman Neel Lattimore said.
+Mrs. Clinton is to leave Saturday morning on a two-week trip to Africa with their daughter, Chelsea.
+Aides said she probably would go but might delay her departure a few hours. ``I think a lot depends on her conversations with the president,″ spokesman Neel Lattimore said.

 The president was in Hobe Sound, Fla., to play in a two-day tournament sponsored by Norman.
 Clinton was spending the night at Norman’s 80-acre oceanside estate.

-The two chatted late into the night at Norman’s home.
+Before the injury, the two had chatted late into the night at Norman’s home.
 Clinton left about 1:20 a.m. to go to a separate cottage on the estate where he was to sleep.
 Mariano said Clinton caught his heel on a short flight of stairs and his right knee buckled out.
 Norman apparently broke his fall.
 She denied that alcohol was a factor.

 Paramedics and a physician were at the Norman estate, and rushed to the president’s side.
 Parademic Richard Wilde said Clinton was lying on the ground, with Norman and a Secret Service agent assisting him.